Did you know your browser is out of date?

 We maintain a strong connection to our whenua, our land and greatly value the connections created with Māori and Pasifika whānau.
 Students hear Te Reo everyday, during class lessons, the Daily Tui language clips, our school values and signage.
 Te Reo is woven throughout our curriculum.

 Our annual Matariki celebrations are a real highlight in the school calendar, bringing the whole community together over stories and kai.
-We will be celebrating together this year (Thursday 29th June).
+We will be celebrating together this year (Thursday 4th July 2024).
 It's not to be missed so watch this space.

 The whānau hui/fono is a special time of sharing ideas and vision for our kura.
-Dates for 2023 will be announced through Hero, via email and newsletter.
+Dates for 2024 will be announced through Hero, via email and newsletter.

 Click here for the website for the Kapa Haka group to practice their performance songs.